NuxGeo/river4ogs/README.md

-Note: the figures module simpily modifies the size of the Matplotlib figure, if you really need this module, it locates here: https://github.com/Toblerity/Shapely/blob/master/docs/code/figures.py, and you may put it in your project directory as well, here: 'C:\Jupyter'.
+__Note__: the figures module simpily modifies the size of the Matplotlib figure, if you really need this module, it locates here: https://github.com/Toblerity/Shapely/blob/master/docs/code/figures.py, and you may put it in your project directory as well, here: 'C:\Jupyter'.

 ## 2. For lines share the same endpoints, remove those which are not the shortest
 This tool can also simplify a network by removing some loops.
 For example, oxbow lakes formed at the meanders of a river.